changeworld/azure-docs.pl-pl/articles/cognitive-services/Bing-Spell-Check/quickstarts/csharp.md

     }
     ```

 3. Utwórz zmienną dla parametrów wyszukiwania.
-Dołącz kod rynkowy po `mkt=`.
-Kod rynkowy to kraj, z którego pochodzi żądanie.
-Dodawaj również tryb sprawdzania pisowni po `&mode=`.
-Tryb jest albo `proof` (przechwytuje większość błędów pisowni/gramatyki) lub `spell` (przechwytuje większość pisowni, ale nie wiele błędów gramatycznych).
+Append your market code after `mkt=`.
+The market code is the country you make the request from.
+Also, append your spell-check mode after `&mode=`.
+Mode is either `proof` (catches most spelling/grammar errors) or `spell` (catches most spelling but not as many grammar errors).

     ```csharp
     static string params_ = "mkt=en-US&mode=proof";